 Oral fluid drug screen

 The oral drug testing device is an alternative to urine testing.
 One of the many features of this device is that it’s difficult to cheat the test.
 The process is under observation.
-It is also less intrusive and is used under observation.
-It can be used almost anywhere, so no bathrooms are required.
+It is also less intrusive and can be used almost anywhere, so no bathrooms are required.
 Results are quick and conclusive.

 These drug tests are available in four variations: